schefflaa/betacode/README.md

 and so on.

-The order to type the diacritic codes is bottom-up, and it remains consistent regardless of the base letter.
+The order to type the diacritics is bottom-up, and it remains consistent regardless of the base letter.

 ## Code Reference
-Here is a quick reference for the codes and their respective diacritics:
+Here is a quick reference for some codes and their respective diacritics:

 - **Code: `/`** → Acute Accent:  ́
 - **Code: `\`** → Grave Accent:  ̀